There are quite a few loan types in the commercial real estate industry, all with very different terms and caveats.

 They act as a secondary loan to the borrower, as it is not recorded on the books of a lender, allowing the lender to maintain their liquidity.

-CMBS loans are nonrecourse, this eradicates personal liability for the borrower, allowing the commercial property and its profits to be used as collateral.
+CMBS loans are non-recourse, this eradicates personal liability for the borrower, allowing the commercial property and its profits to be used as collateral.

 In some circumstances, the borrower may have to pay an extra fee to the conduit lender to undertake the CMBS loan assumption process.

 CMBS Underwriting Parameters

 Many CRE investors can access this type of loan even if they do not meet the typical demands issued by local savings banks.

-The LTV ratio is the ratio of the total sum of money borrowed in comparison to the value of the commercial property.
+The LTV ratio, on the other hand, is the ratio of the total sum of money borrowed in comparison to the value of the commercial property.
 The value of the loan is determined by the lender and an independent third-party appraisal firm.